Netflix Persuasion (2022) Trailer Review

 "To live, for me, Jane, is to stand on a crater-crust that may crack and spew fire any day.
 Now you look puzzled!"

-Ranking Jane Eyre Adaptations
+A Complete Ranking of Jane Eyre Adaptations

 1934.jpg